Emma Cotton: Legacy

 By April 1939, Cotton had edited and published a paper called "The Inside Story of the Outpouring of the Holy Spirit - Azusa Street - April 1906."
 Its only appearance was in a volume of Message of the Apostolic Faith, a newsletter written by Cotton that was meant to be the beginning of a regular series.
 This included detailed accounts of her eyewitness accounts of events surrounding the Azusa Street Revival as well as an emphasis on the role of women in the church.
 While many accounts focus on the prominence of men in leadership, Cotton wrote about the importance of Lucy Farrow and Julia Hutchins in the success of the revival.

 Cotton is also credited with songwriting credits including a gospel favorite, "John Saw That Number."
 Some historians also credit her with authorship of the famous, "When the Saints Go Marching In," although that has never been fully corroborated.

-Cotton's bout of cancer return in 1950 after nearly half a century of reprieve.
+Cotton's bout of cancer returned in 1950 after nearly half a century of reprieve.
 She died on December 27, 1952, followed by Henry in 1959.
 They are both buried in Lincoln Memorial Park in Compton, California.